Italian-Style Roasted Butternut Squash Soup

 Instructions

-- Preheat oven to 400 (200C) degrees and line a baking sheet with parchment paper.
+- Preheat oven to 400 (200C) degrees.
+Line a baking sheet or baking pan with parchment paper.

 Make the soup

-- Scrape the flesh from the butternut squash halves and add to the pot.
-Stir in the stock or water and 1 teaspoon salt.
-Simmer 15 minutes.
+- Add the cooked squash to the pot.
+Stir in 2½ cups of the broth, ¼ cup of the Parmesan, 1½ teaspoons salt and the red pepper.
+Bring to a simmer and cook 10 minutes.
 Puree the soup directly in the pot using an immersion blender until very smooth (or blend in batches in a blender).
-Stir the infused cream into the soup and heat gently until warmed through.
+Stir in more broth as needed if you prefer a thinner consistency.

 - Serve the soup in bowls, sprinkled with some parsley, chili and Parmesan cheese.